 To apply for the National Fellowship Program, applicants must:

-2. Follow the instructions to submit the following essay.
+2. Follow the instructions to submit a resume and the following essay.
 What is the most significant leadership challenge that you are personally facing, either current or something that you see on the horizon?
 (500 words maximum)

 INTERVIEW AND SELECTION PROCESS OVERVIEW